PurpleSquirrelMedia/xr-unity/projects/8thWallXR-Tutorial/README.md

 ## Download the sample Unity app

-[Download](https://github.com/8thwall/xr-unity/blob/master/projects/8thWallXR-Tutorial/8thWallXR-TutorialApp.unitypackage?raw=true) a sample Unity project to augment with 8th Wall XR.
+[Download](https://github.com/8thwall/xr-unity/raw/master/projects/8thWallXR-Tutorial/8thWallXR-Tutorial.unitypackage) the sample Unity project to augment with 8th Wall XR.

 Double click on the .unitypackage file downloaded, and import all of the objects into the Unity project.
 This sample application contains a simple scene (called "Main") consisting of a TV sitting on a table::